-From omnichannel sales and marketing strategies to data-driven product development and personalized marketing, B2C businesses are embracing a wide range of approaches to strengthen their brands, mitigate risk, and capitalize on new opportunities.
+From omnichannel sales and marketing strategies to data-driven product development and personalized marketing, B2C businesses are embracing a wide range of approaches and trends to strengthen their brands, mitigate risk, and capitalize on new opportunities.

 In the two years since COVID-19 first began upending businesses of all types and sizes, we’ve seen countless examples of how, with little to no warning, entire industries can find themselves permanently altered.
 Between supply chain shortfalls, shifting customer needs and preferences, and evolving pandemic restrictions and concerns, companies have had to rapidly evolve in response to a wide range of new challenges.
 Yet by the time a company adjusts its strategy in response, those challenges evolve, and new difficulties emerge.